tablesandwaves/tablesandwaves.github.io/docs/monome-electron-live/step-7-musical-algorithms.md

 ## Implementing the grid Interface

 There is still a 4 by 6 matrix of buttons on the grid that currently have no key press events associated with them.
 We will dedicate the button at row 7, column 16 as a button that will toggle this melody algorithm on or off for the active track.
-On the code side, the act of toggling the button on the grid hardware will simply update a boolean value in the currently active track, the `selfReplicatingMelody` prpoerty of `AbletonTrack`.
+On the code side, the act of toggling the button on the grid hardware will simply update a boolean value in the currently active track, the `selfReplicatingMelody` property of `AbletonTrack`.

 ## Calling the `selfReplate()` Algorithm

-Whenever this is on, when the `AbletonTrack` class will then check if it needs to generate a self-replicating melody within its `abletonNotes()` method:
+Whenever this is on, the `AbletonTrack` class will then check if it needs to generate a self-replicating melody within its `abletonNotes()` method:

 ```js
 const melody = this.selfReplicatingMelody ? algorithms.selfReplicate(this.melody) : this.melody;